michaelkaffel/where-was-that/README.md

+# Project Introduction

+This project was built in the Nucamp 'Dynamic with React' course.

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.